B4U (network): Current channels

+Defunct channels

 B4U Films

 B4U Films (alternatively named, B4U Productions Plc.) is a wholly owned subsidiary of B4U TV Ltd. (B4U), Mumbai based media and entertainment production company.
 It was started in 1997, and handles the motion picture production and distribution of B4U.

 B4U Films produces films in Bollywood as well as in Punjab, where it partners with other leading film studios.
 They distribute Lollywood movies as well.

 It first produced Bhai, which starred Suniel Shetty, Kader Khan and Kunal Khemu.
 In 2015 they started distributing Pakistani films by distributing Karachi Se Lahore worldwide.
 The latest film, they had distributed was Mahira Khan starred Pakistani romantic comedy film 7 Din Mohabbat In.